Prince George's County

 It is mandatory that the Collector of Taxes sell, at the time prescribed by local law, any property on which taxes are in arrears (Section 14-808).

-During the newspaper advertising period, April13 through May 4, 2023, properties will be removed from the list as payments are received from taxpayers.
-Therefore, the final newspaper advertisement on May 4th will list fewer properties than were originally advertised.
-The website will also be updated weekly.
-The final update on the tax sale website will occur after 4:30 p.m. on Friday, May 5, 2023, for all batches.
-There will be a notation on the website indicating that the final updates have been completed.
+From April 18 to May 9, 2025, properties will be removed from the list as payments are received from taxpayers during the newspaper advertising period.
+Consequently, the final newspaper advertisement on May 9 will feature fewer properties than those originally listed.
+Additionally, the website will be updated weekly.
+The last update on the tax sale website will be posted after 4:30 p.m. on Friday, May 9, 2025, for all batches.
+A notification will be included on the website to indicate that the final updates have been completed.

 THE TAX SALE

-Certificates for the Public Auction will be grouped into (3)three batches, the Limited Auction will have one batch.
+Certificates for the Tax Sale Auction will be grouped into three batches.
+Parcels in Batches one and two will be parcels with improvements, and those in Batch three will be vacant lots.
 Each account will be awarded to the highest bidder in each auction.
 Results will be displayed one hour following the close of each batch.

 * Public Auction First batch will close at 10:00 a.m.
 EST.